 If other people are being mean and hurtful to other on their phone, behave as you would in real life.
 Do not be part of the conversation.
 Report all bullying instantly.

 If I check your phone, there should be nothing in there that I would be horrified to find.
 If you are not sure: ask yourself if you would be happy to say it out loud in the room with me listening…if there is a doubt – don’t say it.

 Basic courteously applies.
-You know when its acceptable to speak on the phone and when its not.
-Same rule apply to texting.
+You know when it’s acceptable to speak on the phone and when it’s not.
+Same rule applies to texting.
 If we are having dinner, do not sit on your phone texting.
 That is just rude.
 Family time is golden and just like Mom and Dad put away their phones – so will you.